Posts

 Image

 Le Voyage: Kasungu!
 How can I ever forget Kasungu.
 Kasungu Introduced me to my passion.
 I had my first significant Job in Kasungu.
 Spending almost 80% of my time working in rural communities and with locals was fulfilling.
 I had found my true passion.
 Let me take you back.
 When I had heard that I got that job in Kasungu I was over the moon.
 I was going to work to bring back school drop outs to school.
 I was called the Out of School Child Specialist.
 What’s more fulfilling than helping others?
 This job was gold!
-I remember the day I was leaving Zomba ( a small and beautiful city ) for Kasungu, I believed I felt like the children of Israel leaving Egypt for Canaan.
+I remember the day I was leaving Zomba ( a small and beautiful city in southern Malawi ) for Kasungu, I felt like the children of Israel leaving Egypt for Canaan.
+I was finally free from the slavery of doing something I did not love.
 I believed in the good that was to come from working with those children.
 I had never been to Kasungu.
 Ofcourse I was told it was not easy to find a house to rent in Kasungu.
-Indeed, weeks before I left, I tried all I could to have friends in Kasungu find me a house but to no avail.
-Luckily a friend of a friend offered
+Indeed, weeks before I left, I tried all I could to have friends i